Why we built Funkel

 What it is not

 It is not a sequence builder that lets you blast a thousand identical templates.
 It is not a black-box agency that spends two thousand euros of your money before you find out the results were mediocre.
-It is not multi-channel: we do LinkedIn, because that is where the buyers signal, and we do it well.
+It is not multi-channel: we do LinkedIn, because that is where the buyers signal, and we do it well, with per-account pacing built to keep your senders out of trouble.

 It is also not infinitely customizable.
 We chose a small set of defaults that work for most B2B founders, SDRs, and solo operators, and we hold them tightly.
 The point is to set up in ten minutes and run forever, not to fiddle with knobs.